jagenjo/TJE_Framework/README.md

 ## Installation ##

-It comes with a Visual Studio 2010 solution, but the code should compile in any platform that supports SDL.
+It comes with a Visual Studio solution, but the code should compile in any platform that supports SDL.

-The libs and DLLs are not provided with the source code, please download SDL2 from https://www.libsdl.org/download-2.0.php and copy the libs in the libs/lib folder
-The DLLs should be copyed in the root folder.
+## Compiling in Linux

+Remember to install the libraries:

+sudo apt-get install libsdl2-dev freeglut3 freeglut3-dev

+and then just use the makefile:

+make

-Feedback
+## Feedback
 --------

 You can write any feedback to javi.agenjo@gmail.com